-RS MUST stop forwarding messages to the unauthorized subscribers.
+RS MUST NOT forward messages to the unauthorized subscribers.
 There is no way to inform the Clients with invalid tokens that an authorization error has occurred other than sending a DISCONNECT message.
 The RS SHOULD send a DISCONNECT message with the reason code '0x87 (Not authorized)'.
-Note that the server-side DISCONNECT is a new feature of MQTT v5.0 (in MQTT v3.1.1, the server needs to drop the connection).